xycoord/xycoord.github.io/_posts/2025-12-30-Direct-Logit-Attribution.md

 For these reasons, DLA is best viewed as a starting point for mechanistic interpretability -- a way to efficiently identify which components warrant deeper investigation through complementary techniques such as activation patching and analysis of attention patterns in specific heads.

-*Thanks to Elias Sandmann for their review and suggestions, especially in the Logit Lens section.*
+*Thanks to **Elias Sandmann** for inspiring the framing of the Logit Lens section as well as providing feedback on the first draft, and to **Sriram Balasubramanian** for inspiring the Head Attribution and Token Attribution sections.*